Skip to main content

 1. No Extensions for Good Cause

 In NSW (Australia), courts can grant extensions for SOPA deadlines in exceptional circumstances.
-In Singapore, there are no extensions.
-If you miss a deadline, you're out.
+In Singapore, the Act does not provide a general mechanism to extend these deadlines.
+If you miss a deadline, your options are severely limited.

 In the UK, missing a payment notice deadline may limit defenses, but adjudicators often retain discretion.
-In Singapore, missing the payment response deadline means the adjudicator can award the full claimed amount automatically.
+In Singapore, missing the payment response deadline means the adjudicator may determine the matter based solely on the payment claim, which can result in the full claimed amount being awarded.

 3. Public Holiday Exclusion Is Non-Intuitive